Judging Competitions and fair assessment:

 - Impact – to what extent does it have the WOW factor?

-I know of other clubs that use similar criteria
+I know of other clubs that use similar criteria such as Beacon CC.

 Compared to the usual open competitions independently judged there are some issues, including overlap between categories.